On generalizing Lutz twists: Further Discussion

 For the second statement we need to see that given a $B$ with the required properties we can embed it in $(M,\xi)$ as an isotropic submanifold with trivial conformal symplectic normal bundle.
 It is clear, due to the dimensions involved, that $B$ can be embedded in a ball in $M.$ It is well known that isotropic submanifolds of dimension less than $n$ satisfy an h-principle \cite{EliashbergMishachev02}.
 This $h$-principle states that if an embedding $\psi: B\to M$ is covered by a bundle map $TB$ to $\xi$ sending the tangent planes of $B$ to isotropic spaces in $\xi$ then the embedding can be isotoped to an isotropic embedding.
 Thus we need to construct a bundle map $TB$ to $\psi^*\xi$ sending $T_pB$ to an isotropic subspace of $(\psi^*\xi)_p.$ In the end we will also want the conformal symplectic normal bundle to be trivial.
 This implies that we need to see a bundle isomorphism from $T(T^*B)\oplus \C$ to $\psi^*\xi.$ Since $\psi$ can be taken to have its image in a Darboux ball of $M$ we can assume that $\psi^*\xi$ is the trivial bundle $\C^n.$ Now it is clear that if $T(T^*B)\cong TB\otimes \C$ is trivial then we have such an isomorphism. \end{proof}

 From this theorem we see that it is easy to produce overtwisted families modeled on many manifolds.
 In particular, any oriented 2--manifold, respectively 3--manifold, can be realized as the core of an overtwisted family in a contact 7, respectively 9, manifold.
-Moreover, the vanishing of the first Pontryagin class of the tangent bundle of a 4--manifold is sufficient to guarantee it can be made the core of an overtwisted family in a contact 11--manifold.
+Moreover, the vanishing of the first Pontryagin class of the tangent bundle of a simply connected 4--manifold is sufficient to guarantee it can be made the core of an overtwisted family in a contact 11--manifold.
+(To see this, notice that the vanishing of the Pontryagin class implies the vanishing of the second Chern class of the complexified tangent bundle and thus there is a complex 3-frame for the complexified tangent bundle.
+Thus the complexified tangent bundle splits as a trivial complex 3--dimensional bundle and a line bundle.
+The complex line bundle must also be trivial for if not the first Chern class of the complexified tangent bundle would be non-zero.)
 It would be very interesting to know the answer to the following question. \begin{quest} If $(M^{2n+1},\xi)$ contains an overtwisted family modeled on $B$ does it also contain an overtwisted family modeled on any, or even some, other $(n-1)$--manifold $B'$ (satisfying suitable tangential conditions)? \end{quest} In dimension 3, overtwisted contact structures are very flexible and various questions about them usually have a topological flavor.
 That is, if something is true topologically then it is frequently true for overtwisted contact structures.
 For example, if two overtwisted contact structures are homotopic as plane fields in dimension 3 then they are isotopic, \cite{Eliashberg89}.
 We also know that any overtwisted contact structure is supported by a planar open book (just like any 3--manifold), \cite{Etnyre04b}.
 Thus if overtwisted families are the ``right'' generalization of overtwisted disks to higher dimensional manifolds then we would expect to have similar results.
 An affirmative answer to the question above would essentially say you have a lot of flexibility in the cores of overtwisted families.
 Theorem~\ref{anycore} is a step in that direction.